Japan Olympic win boosts Abe, but Fukushima shadows linger

 The Japanese capital's decisive win over rivals Madrid and Istanbul boosts Abe's fortunes after he put his reputation on the line for the bid, and a brisk gain for Tokyo shares suggests a boon as well for national confidence, a key ingredient in the success so far of Abe's aggressive pro-growth policies.

-The Tokyo bid committee estimates the world's third-biggest economy will get a boost of more than 3 trillion yen (19 billion pounds) with the creation of 150,000 jobs.
+The Tokyo bid committee estimates the world's third-biggest economy will get a boost of more than 3 trillion yen ($30 billion) with the creation of 150,000 jobs.
 The Nikkei stock index gained 2.5 percent on Monday, while some analysts predict a short-term boost of 10 percent.
 The examples of the London and Athens suggest a one- to three-month rally after winning the right to host the games.

 But Tokyo, which held Asia's first Olympics in 1964, is now preparing for the world's biggest sporting extravaganza as the worst atomic crisis since Chernobyl continues to unfold just 230 km (140 miles) from the Japanese capital.